Jenriksen/ctf-doc/csaw365/Hardware2011.md

 Upon analyzing the image with wireshark we see that it is a capture of USB traffic from the USB controller on a linux system.

 In the 2nd package we see information about one of the devices connected to the usb controller.

 ![USB Device information] (https://github.com/Jenriksen/ctf-doc/blob/master/csaw365/images/USB-Device-Descriptor.png)

 In the 32nd package we see a USB device connected which responds with the information about the vendor being Kingston Technology Company Inc.

 ![USB Device information Kingston](https://github.com/Jenriksen/ctf-doc/blob/master/csaw365/images/USB-Device-Descriptor-kingston.png)

 Packet 63 shows the USBMS (USB Mass Storage) protocol which concludes the hint from 32nd package about it being a storage device.

-Searching for "jpg" in "packet bytes" using string search reveals package 430 which holds information about
+Searching for "jpg" in "packet bytes" using string search reveals package 430 which holds information about ((INSERT FAT FILE TABLE INFO))

 ![jpg in packet bytes](https://github.com/Jenriksen/ctf-doc/blob/master/csaw365/images/FAT32-file-table.png)

 Since its a USB stick connectec to a Linux system it makes sense that it should be running a FAT filesystem.